amirlivneh/base-drafts/draft-ietf-quic-transport.md

 initial_max_streams_uni transport parameters, as explained in
 {{controlling-concurrency}}.
 If chosen judiciously, these limits mitigate the effect of the stream commitment attack.
-However, setting the limit too low could affect performance when applications expect to open large number of streams.
+However, setting the limit too low could affect performance when applications expect to open a large number of streams.